Gouidas/konnekta-assignment_2_react/README.md

 - `useOutsideClick`: A custom hook that tracks a click event outside of the dropdown component to close the dropdown.
 - `useClearSelected`: A custom hook to clear the selected items in the dropdown.
 - `useOptionRenderer`: A custom hook to render the options with specific styles based on their selection state.
+- `useError`: A custom hook for error handling.
+It provides functionality for setting an error message and controlling its visibility.

 ### Styles